coolnikitav/NikitaNotebook/README.md

 I am constanly learning, reading, and working on new projects.
 I post some of my reports and biggest takeaways here to act as a well of knowledge for future engineers and people who want to get better every day.

 The most active channel so far is about books.
 You can check out the book reviews in the [book-feed](https://github.com/coolnikitav/nikitas-notebook/blob/main/book-feed.md).
+I started reading in 2017, but started doing book reviews in 2022.
+So a lot of the books do not have a review.
 I really hope that this is can be a good starting point for people getting into reading.
 You can simply check out the best books I have read.
 Save yourself some time searching and going through the junk!

 [trading-feed](https://github.com/coolnikitav/nikitas-notebook/blob/main/trading-feed.md) is for my trades, strategies, and results.